alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_072_eng.md

 24 episodes across 2 cours.
 It's just the right amount to work on thoroughly.
 The director seemed to be thinking about a small elite team for both direction and animation.

-"For episodes directed by the director, Umakoshi-san will be animation director, and Tsujita-san will handle color direction and inspection" - somehow it became arranged like that (laughs).
+"For episodes directed by the director, Umakoshi-san will be animation director, and Tsujita-san will handle colour direction and inspection" - somehow it became arranged like that (laughs).
 That was fine, but looking at the schedule, the director's own directed episodes were lined up right from the start: episodes 1, 2, 4, and 7 in the first half.

 "Th-this is! (sweat)"